RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-cluster-api.md

 weight: $weight
 alwaysopen: false
 ---
 To use the OSS Cluster API, you must have a newly created database in your v5.x or higher Redis Enterprise Software (RS) cluster.
-If you have an existing database you would like to use with the OSS Cluster API, you must create a new database and migrate the data over using ReplicaOf.
+If you have an existing database you want to use with the OSS Cluster API, you must create a new database and migrate the data over using ReplicaOf.

-Note: The OSS Cluster API setting is not cluster-wide, but on a per database basis.
+Note: The OSS Cluster API setting is not cluster-wide.
+The setting only applies to the specified database.

-## Configuring a New Redis Enterprise Software Database to Use the OSS Cluster API
+## Configuring a New RS Database to Use the OSS Cluster API

+To configure a new RS database to use the OSS Cluster API:

+1. Make sure that the database meets these requirements:
+    * The database must use the standard hashing policy.
+    * The database proxy policy is `all-master-shards`.
+    * The database proxy policy must not use include or exclude.
-The first step is to find the newly created database’s ID, so we convert the correct database.
+1. Find the database ID to make sure that we convert the correct database.

+    ```sh
-    $ sudo rladmin info db | grep test db:4 [test]:
+    $ sudo rladmin info db | grep test
+    db:4 [test]:
+    ```

-In this example, the db’s ID is 4 and that is what we will need for <db-id> below.
+    In this example, the db ID is 4.

-Using the rladmin command line utility, enable the OSS Cluster API for a specified database.
+1. Using the rladmin command line utility, enable the OSS Cluster API for the specified database.

+    ```sh
     $ sudo rladmin
     rladmin> tune db <database name or ID> oss_cluster enable
+    ```

     Note: To disable OSS Cluster API with rladmin, run: tune db crdb oss_cluster disable

-Finally, we need to reconfigure the database to load the new settings and restart the endpoint proxy.
+1. Reconfigure the database to load the new settings and restart the endpoint proxy.

+    ```sh
     $ sudo rlutil dmc_reconf bdb=<db-id>
+    ```

-Once this is configured, to get the benefits of using the OSS Cluster API, you must use a cluster-aware Redis clients such as redis-py-cluster or jedis, but there are others.
+To get the benefits of using the OSS Cluster API, make sure that your Redis clients are cluster-aware, such as redis-py-cluster or jedis.

 ## Converting an existing Redis database to use the OSS Cluster API